Advanced Math Plus, Algebra III, Calculus

 GHS Front Office: 601-859-6150

 Parents and students, welcome to our math class!
-On this site you’ll find a course description, syllabus, my teacher bio, and other fun information.
-For course assignments and updates please see Canvas.
-If you wish to contact me, please use my email address (see above) or the Remind app (see syllabus for the class access code).
-Any comments or suggestions about the class throughout the year are also appreciated, which you can submit in the "Comments and Suggestions" tab to the left, no name required, or feel free to send me an email.
+On this site you’ll find a brief course description, my teacher bio, and other fun information.
+For the class syllabus, course assignments and updates please see Canvas.
+If you wish to contact me, please use my email address (see above).
+Also, don't forget to sign up for Remind101 using the code posted on the course homepage in Canvas.

 Note that I do not have my own classroom this year.
 If you need to find me during the school day, my schedule is as follows: